precision-sustainable-ag/benchbot-brain-app/README.md

 This repository contains the front end and the back end to create the benchbot application that is deployable to the Amiga brain.

-It used a template provided by farm-ng, for the most up-to-date documentation on using this template repository, please refer to:
+It used a template provided by farm-ng.
+For the most up-to-date documentation, please refer to:

 [**Developing Custom Applications**](https://amiga.farm-ng.com/docs/brain/brain-apps)